NAMTeam/namteam.github.io/content/docs/feature-guides/canals/index.md

 If everything is done properly (at least two stations of the same type are needed for full functionality), traffic should begin to use the canal.

 {{< img-simple src="images/can-am-building-11.jpg" >}}

-Neighbor Connections with CAN-AM are possible as well.
-Simply build a standard Road-based Neighbor Connection, and plop the CAN-AM pieces over top of the Road.

-{{< gallery col-xl="2" col-lg="2" clickable="true" >}}
-    images/can-am-nc-1.jpg
-    images/can-am-nc-2.jpg
-    images/can-am-nc-3.jpg
-{{< /gallery >}}